debo0030/Tic-tac-toe/README.md

 # tictactoe

-This is a two-player tic-tac-toe game
-This was created as a school project.
+This is a two-player tic-tac-toe game that was created as a school project.

 I had fun working on the design and ended up with 3 CSS files because I couldn't decide which I prefered.